nikitharani/WeatherApplication/README.md

 ### Forecast- A Weather App

-This is a weather app made using the OpenWeatherMap API and jQuery/AJAX/PHP.
+This is a sample weather app made using the OpenWeatherMap API and jQuery/AJAX/PHP.